izalex03/bobmccoy/pages/about.md

 This collection features materials about the life and work of Bob McCoy, notably his work with the [Museum of Questionable Medical Devices](https://museumofquackery.com/) as its curator and proprietor.

-{% include feature/card.html header="What You Can See Here" text="Page through the Browse page to see videos, podcasts, and news articles about the Museum and the weird objects McCoy collected and displayed there, or collected information about Bob McCoy's life, retirement, and death." width="50" centered=true %}
+{% include feature/card.html header="**What You Can See Here**" text="Page through the [Browse](https://izalex03.github.io/bobmccoy/browse.html) page to see videos, podcasts, and news articles about the Museum and the weird objects McCoy collected and displayed there, or collected information about Bob McCoy's life, retirement, and death." width="50" centered=true %}

 ## About Bob McCoy